Eagles soar past Patriots to win first Super Bowl title

 Not bad for a guy who almost walked away from the game before the 2016 season.
 Foles, 29, was drafted by the Eagles and led them into the 2013 playoffs but his career went downhill from there.
 He bounced to the St. Louis Rams for one unhappy season in 2015 and thought hard about quitting.

-But an opportunity to play for the coach who drafted him, Chip Kelly, who was then with the Kansas City Chiefs, changed Foles' mind.
-He served as Alex Smith's backup in 2016 and then returned to Philadelphia this season to back up budding superstar Carson Wentz.
+He didn't, though, and served as Alex Smith's backup in 2016 with the Kansas City Chiefs.
+He then returned to Philadelphia this season to back up budding superstar Carson Wentz.

 But when Wentz was lost in week 14 of the regular season to a knee injury, seemingly taking the Eagles' Super Bowl hopes with him, Foles stepped in.
 He played the best football of his career and led the team into the playoffs and then to the Eagles' first Super Bowl win.